 OREO assets are originally recorded at fair value upon transfer of the loans to OREO and a new cost basis is established.
 Subsequently, OREO assets are carried at the lower of carrying value or fair value.
 The fair value of OREO is based on independent appraisals less selling costs.
 Appraised values may be discounted based upon management's historical knowledge and changes in the market conditions from the time of the appraisal.
 Because of the high degree of judgment required in estimating the fair value of OREO and because of the relationship between fair value and general economic conditions, the Company considers fair values of OREO to be highly sensitive to market conditions.
 OREO assets with write downs subsequent to the initial transfer to OREO are included as Level 3 fair values, based upon the lowest level of input that is significant to the fair value measurements.
-At December 31, 2016 and 2015, the fair value consists of OREO balances of \$165,483 and \$220,115, respectively, net of valuation allowances of \$111,057 and \$102,883, respectively.
+There were no OREO balances carried at fair value at December 31, 2017.
+At December 31, 2016, the fair value consists of OREO balances of \$165,483, net of valuation allowances of \$111,057.